umalabs/pocop/README.md

 These nested, chained HMACs constructions applied on tokens, claims, tickets, cookies and macaroons may be used to implement both new authorization protocols and to enhance existing ones.

-## POCOP Mechanism
+## POCOP Token Mechanism

-The Chained MACs with Multiple Keys construction is used as the basis of the POCOP token mechanism.
+The [Chained MACs with Multiple Keys][2] construction is used as the basis of the POCOP token mechanism.

 The root message of the token must contain: